aktsbot/spb/README.md

 This is a simple pastebin made with `node.js` &amp; a `sqlite3` backend.

-The old mongodb codebase is in the [mongodb](https://github.com/aktsbot/spb/tree/mongodb) branch.
+Note: The old mongodb codebase is in the [mongodb](https://github.com/aktsbot/spb/tree/mongodb) branch.

 ## Why ?